gabegomes/Illuminating-the-dark-conformational-space-using-dominant-rotors/README.md

-# Welcome to repository for the paper "Illuminating the dark conformational space using dominant rotors”
+# Welcome to the repository for the paper _"Illuminating the dark conformational space using dominant rotors”_

 ![Image of the TOC for the paper](images/toc.png)